AndrewBrehmAtDialexa/MVVMExample/README.md

 # MVVMExample
 ## PURPOSE
 * An example SwiftUI project to demo MVVM, Unit Testing, and Snapshot Testing.
+* Demonstrate that SwiftUI views can be tested using Quick / Nimble
 * A resource to pull Base files and extensions for future projects.

 ## Dependencies